 Millions of children in impoverished countries suffer with the cleft lip/palate deformity, which occurs when the upper lip or roof of the mouth does not close during pregnancy.
 This developmental deformity leads to despair and social isolation for the patient, often leaving no hope.
-This can bring about further poverty.
-In impoverished countries, the majority of families cannot afford to have this terrible deformity corrected.
+In impoverished countries, the majority of families cannot afford to have this deformity corrected.
 For a relatively small cost ($275), we can bring hope from despair, changing a life along the way.

-In addition to helping today’s patients, we focus on helping those of tomorrow by training local surgeons on techniques so they may perform surgeries with expertise.
-Our long-term goal is to teach others to do what we do so the region can take care of its own.
-Once this goal is reached, Free to Smile Foundation doctors and volunteers find new sites in impoverished lands for cleft lip/palate repairs and surgical hands-on training.
+In addition to helping today’s patients, we focus on helping those of tomorrow by training local surgeons on techniques so they may perform surgeries needed in their region.
+Our long-term goal is to teach others to do what we do so that we can move on to other impoverished areas.

 Respect local customs